How many dogs and cats are put down in Japan every year and how is this done?

 3) Stray animals that people bring in:

-When a stray cat is brought in to Jichitai, they only take injured or a newborn kittens.
+When a stray cat is brought in to Jichitai, they normally only take injured or a newborn kittens.
 Then a notice of the stray cats, not including kittens, goes onto the shelter’s website.

 Below are common reasons for giving up a pet: